 3. New Balance Fresh Foam Vongo

 New Balance shoes are all about being lightweight, comfortable, and breathable shoes that make your running experience as seamless as it can be.
 They cushion your feet without compromising on the style.
-These are one of the best in the line and provide balance like no other.
+These are one of the best in the line and provide durability and balance like no other.

 4. Nike Lunar Glide 9